mnaji42/lava-grid/docs/API.md

 - `code`: Unique error code (see [Error Codes Reference](#error-codes-reference)).
 - `message`: Human-readable description of the error.
-- `context`: Optional string providing additional context (e.g., wallet address).
+- `context`: Optional.
+Can be a string or an object providing additional context (e.g., wallet address, ban info, etc).

 ---